 Sheridan Elementary School places among the top 20% of public schools in Washington for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Sheridan Elementary School's student population of 481 students has stayed relatively flat over five school years.
+Sheridan Elementary School's student population of 481 students has grown by 13% over five school years.